-The Board of Trustees have a detailed knowledge in a wide range of fields (for example Manager of an organisation for Children with Special Needs, Head Occupational Therapist, Social Worker, Manager of Doncaster Partnership for Carers, etc).
+The Board of Trustees have a detailed knowledge in a wide range of fields (for example Manager of an organisation for Children with Special Needs, Head Occupational Therapist, Social Worker, hospital governor etc).
 The Trustees provide details of their skills and experience to the charity to ensure it maintains an appropriate level of skill within the Board.